Igor-Lacko/IPK-proj2/README.md

 #### Class diagram for this variant
 ![UDPServerCommunicator](/UML/UDPCommunicator.png)
 #### Description of the unique features of this variant
 In addition to the **UDPServerCommunicator** as the unique feature, the **UDPClient** class also overrides some methods from the superclass, concretely the parts where user input is processed and a message is sent, since the client has to get a confirmation.
 In case it doesn't, the **OnMessageTimeout** method is invoked, which ends the program with an error code.
 When it comes to the communication with the server, the **UDPServerCommunicator** utilizes a connected UDP socket.
 At first, when sending the initial AUTH message, the socket is unconnected.
 For this period, `SendToAsync()` and `ReceiveFromAsync()` are used for communication.
 Each incoming datagram's sender IP address is then inspected, and if it does not match the server's, the datagram is dropped.
 When the server sends a datagram to the client from the allocated port, the communicator calls `Connect()` and maintains this connection for the rest of the program run.
 This allows the communicator to call methods like `ReceiveAsync()` and `SendAsync()` and not worry about where the datagrams may come from or arrive at.
 An issue the communicator has to solve is message confirmation.
-For this, it keeps a dictionary of sent messages (which will probably always have a size of 1, since the communicator waits for confirmation before sending another message, except CONFIRM which the communicator sends without waiting).
+For this, it keeps a dictionary of sent messages.
 The key is their ID and the value is a **MessageStateInformation** structure.
 This structure contains a task completion source which is set to true when the message is confirmed, and it's task, which is awaited until the message is confirmed (or it times out).
-On confirm, key value pairs with the key being the confirmed message ID are removed from the dictionary, unless they are request messages (AUTH or JOIN) where they are removed after a confirm and a reply.
-Confirm or reply messages that have invalid ref message ID's are dropped.
+Confirm messages that are referencing an already sent message are ignored, and confirm or reply messages that have invalid ref message ID's are treated as malformed.
 On a message confirmation timeout, a **ConfirmTimeouted** event is invoked, leading to the client terminating the program.
 Incoming datagrams are processed by calling `Message.Parse()` which calls the parsing method for each message type and returns the result (or a **MalformedMessage** object).
 Then the communicator either invokes the **MessageReceived** event, or just sends a confirm (in the case of a PING message) or sets a task waiting for confirmation to completed (in the case of a CONFIRM message).

 ## Testing
 This section shows some scenarios which the program was tested on, manually and with input piped from a file (found in the TestInputs/).
 In general, testing for both variants can be split into 3 parts --> functionality (e.g. sending and receiving messages and some variant-specific cases, invalid cases, where the client is supposed to either terminate with a error code or show a local error (these are mostly identical for both variants, except some variant specific cases), and the third part shows some captured pcaps (found in the *Pcaps/* folder) which display communication on the reference server.
 Each of the variants has one pcap file displaying a short conversation (auth, message and bye) and a longer one with renaming and joining channels.
 For each variant a mock server was used for testing: found in the *Server/* folder.
 The servers support the following commands:<br>